kolenaIO/kolena/docs/core-concepts/model.md

 ## FAQ & Best Practices

-??? question "How should models be named?"
+??? faq "How should models be named?"

     Two factors influence model naming: